bjarneo/tAI/README.md

 ![Demo](example.gif)

 LFG is a command-line tool that intelligently helps you find the right terminal commands for your tasks.
 Such sales pitch.
+This interface is using GPT-4o as an engine.

 ## Why?